yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-flexbox/index.md

 ## More Practice

+- [Scrimba](https://scrimba.com/g/gflexbox) offers a free course that is under an hour long.
+This might be a great watch if you're struggling to understand Flexbox!
 - Finish levels 14 - 24 of [Flexbox Froggy](https://flexboxfroggy.com/)
 - Can't get enough of Flexbox Froggy?
 Try out [Flexbox Defense](http://www.flexboxdefense.com/)